KimBergstroem/geoMastermind-Game/README.md

 The photos used throughout the quiz is coming from [Canvas Pro](https://unsplash.com/).

-The background image on the front page is created by me and the program used are [Canvas Pro](https://unsplash.com/).
+The background image on the webbapplication was created by myself and the program used [Canvas Pro](https://unsplash.com/).

 &nbsp;
 ###  **Acknowledgments**🔹

 I'd like to give recognition to the individuals who supported me in finishing this project:

-* I'd like to express my appreciation to my family for their patience and helping me spot spell mistakes and testing issues.
+* I would like to express my heartfelt appreciation to my family for their patience and assistance in identifying spelling mistakes and testing issues.
+Their support has been invaluable in improving the quality of this project.
-* [Jubril](https://github.com/jubril), my Code Institute Mentor.
+I would also like to extend my gratitude to two testers who have made significant contributions: [Debbie B](https://github.com/DebbieBergstrom) and [Sandra B](https://github.com/SandraBergstrom).
+They have been instrumental in providing necessary feedback, identifying errors, and offering valuable tips.
+Their involvement has greatly contributed to the overall refinement of the project.

+* [Jubril](https://github.com/Jubrillionaire), my Code Institute Mentor, for his exceptional guidance and expertise.
+His mentorship has been a source of inspiration and has greatly contributed to my growth as a developer.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>